open-keychain/open-keychain/README.md

 Fork APG and do a merge request.
 I will merge your changes back into the main project.

-# Build using Ant
+# Build

-## Command Line

-1. Execute "ant -Dsdk.dir=/opt/android-sdk/ release" in the folder org_apg with the appropriate paths.

-## Local.properties
+## Build with Ant

-1. Alternatively you could add a file local.properties in org_apg folder with the following lines, altered to your locations of the SDK:
+1. Add a file called local.properties in org_apg folder with the following lines, altered to your locations of the SDK:
+``
     sdk.dir=/opt/android-sdk
+``
 2. execute "ant release"

-# Build using Eclipse
+## Build with Eclipse

-1. New -> Android Project -> Create project from existing source, choose com_actionbarsherlock
+1. File -> Import -> Android -> Existing Android Code Into Workspace, choose com_actionbarsherlock
-2. New -> Android Project -> Create project from existing source, choose org_apg
+2. File -> Import -> Android -> Existing Android Code Into Workspace, choose org_apg
 3. Add com_actionbarsherlock as Android Lib (Properties of org_apg -> Android -> Library -> add)
-5. Now APG+ can be build
+5. APG can now be build

 # Libraries